harel-coffee/Short-text-corpus-with-focus-on-humor-detection-auto/README.md

 ## 4. Wikipedia sentences

-    Filename: wiki_sentences
+    Filename: short_wiki_sentences
     Filetype: .pickle
-    Size: 11743 items
+    Size: 10076 items
     Sources: http://www.cs.pomona.edu/~dkauchak/simplification/
     Short description: Visit source URL for information on the data itself.
-This file contains a random selection of wikipedia sentences from the source file (the unsimplified one, to be specific).
+This file contains a random selection of wikipedia sentences from the source file (the unsimplified one, to be specific) that were shorter than - or equal to- 140 characters.
 The random selection was done using "wiki_sentence_selector.py".

 #The Python files:
 These files are primarily here so that anyone can repeat the data gathering process and/or understand it.